techandsoftware/teletext-for-javascript-docs/teletext-features.md

 If you encounter any issues, contact techandsoftwareltd@outlook.com

+Here's a few callouts:
+* Character 5f in the G3 set - a transparent cell - isn't supported yet
+* When a font is used for rendering the mosaic characters, the separated form of the mosaics uses private use characters compatible with the Unscii font.
+Unicode 16 has since added the separated mosaics to Unicode, so these characters need to be updated.
+This doesn't effect graphical rendering of the mosaic characters

 ## Credits

 * Unscii font used for block graphics when `setView` or `enhance().putG3()` is called - http://viznut.fi/unscii/